double-m/spikes/android/README.md

 Good news: can do USB deployment while keeping USB tethering active from the same device.

-### Alternative IDEs

-- Netbeans with NBandroid plugin: not tested for now; the core plugin is free, while the extras (useful?) cost 15 EUR
-- Netbeans with CodenameOne plugin: one plugin to generate native code for Android, IOS, etc., free for the first 100 builds (not my need); generation's been done server side after registration.

 ### Following the tutorial

 [Building a Simple User Interface](<http://developer.android.com/training/basics/firstapp/building-ui.html>)